 Farm themes are big fun for young students, and very versatile.
 You can use this theme to look at the distinction between urban and rural life, how people’s lives and work have changed over time, where our food comes from, plants and animals, and many more basic content issues in science and social studies.

-Use Scholastic’s Down On The Farm Bulletin Board or D. J. Inker’s Farm Friends Bulletin Board Set, add barns and farm animals cut outs to use for centers and classroom management, and you’ll have your room in the mood.
+Use Carson Dellosa’s perky Farm Bulletin Board set, Trend’s realistic Farm Bulletin Board or D. J. Inker’s Farm Friends Bulletin Board Set.
+Add barns and farm animals cut outs to use for centers and classroom management, and you’ll have your room in the mood.

 Gather some farm books: